WIFancyPants/Git/03 Initialize Local Repo.md

 ### High-Level Steps to Create a Local Git Repository

+1. **Determine Where to Store the Repository**: Figure out where you want to story the new repository.
-1. **Initialize a Git Repository**: Use the Git command to create a new repository in your project directory.
+2. **Initialize a Git Repository**: Use the Git command to create a new repository in your project directory of choice.
-2. **Verify Initialization**: Ensure that the repository has been created successfully.
+3. **Verify Initialization**: Ensure that the repository has been created successfully.

 ---

 ### Detailed Steps to Create a Local Git Repository

-#### 1. Initialize a Git Repository
+#### 1. Determine Where to Store the Repository

 1. **Open Your Terminal or Command Prompt**
    - Navigate to the directory where you want to create your repository, or create a new directory for your project.